Motorcycle Braking Technique: How to Stop Effectively and Stabily - Phoenix Motorcycle Training Skip to content

 Motorcycle Braking Technique: How to Stop Effectively and Stabily

 It’s not difficult to stop on a motorcycle.
 They have fantastic brakes.
 But braking while maintaining control can be a little more difficult.
 You need good working habits and trust in your motorcycle braking technique.
+We’ve already covered the physics of good riding, and turning techniques.
+It’s time to turn our attention to confident braking.

 A correct braking technique stops your motorcycle effectively, stably and reliably.
 Motorcycles are equipped with excellent brakes, both front and back.
 In most cases, the front brake acts as the main brake.
 It can usually stop the motorcycle on its own.